Future projects of the MTR: Northern Link

-The Northern Link is a 10.7 km rapid transit line that once completed, will create a new railway corridor between the Tuen Ma line and the East Rail line in northern New Territories.
+The Northern Link is a 26 km rapid transit line that once completed, will create a new railway corridor between the Tuen Ma line and the East Rail line in northern New Territories.
 This project consists of two phases; the first with the opening of Kwu Tung station and the second involves the construction of the Northern Link main line, 3 new stations and the expansion of the existing Kam Sheung Road station.
 The termini of the line will be Kwu Tung station and Kam Sheung Road station.

-There were concerns on the business viability of the Northern Link without substantial housing developments in the New Territories to assist in building costs, which were examined under the Railway Development Strategy 2013.
-However, it was approved with the government's plan to develop the area into a New Development Area; Kwu Tung station will be commissioned in 2027, while construction of the Northern Link is scheduled to start in 2025 and end in 2034.
+The completion of both phases was estimated to cost HK$62 billion in 2015.
+Kwu Tung station will be commissioned in 2027, while construction of the Northern Link is scheduled to start in 2025 and end in 2034.
+The area surrounding the station will be developed into a New Development Area.

 In the 2022 Chief Executive's policy address, a new railway line would be built to connect Kam Tin with Kowloon Tong through Kwai Chung to relieve capacity from the Tuen Ma line.
 It would act as an extension of the Northern Link and interchange at Kowloon Tong station.

 The deputy chairman of the Legco subcommittee on railway affairs, Gary Zhang, added that the Tuen Ma line alone could not provide the capacity needed for commuters travelling from the planned Northern Metropolis to Kowloon and Hong Kong Island.

 Line extensions and new stations

 Tung Chung line extension

-The Tung Chung line extension has two elements; The first, a 1.3 km eastward extension from the existing Tung Chung line western terminus Tung Chung station for a new terminus, the Tung Chung East station and the construction of an infill station, Tung Chung West station in between the existing Tung Chung and Sunny Bay stations.
+The Tung Chung Line Extension project comprises two main components.
+The first involves a 1.3 km westward extension from the existing western terminus, Tung Chung Station, to establish a new terminus, Tung Chung West Station.
+Additionally, an infill station, Tung Chung East Station, will be constructed between the existing Tung Chung and proposed Oyster Bay stations.

-In January 2023, John Lee and the Executive Council authorised the Tung Chung Line Extension project.
-It is expected to commence construction in 2023, while the cost of the two new stations, Tung Chung East and Tung Chung West, are expected to cost HK$18.7 billion.
-The contract for the extension was recently awarded to British engineering companies Arup and Atkins.
+In January 2023, Chief Executive John Lee and the Executive Council approved the Tung Chung Line Extension project.
+Construction commenced in 2023, and the estimated cost of the two new stations, Tung Chung East and Tung Chung West, is HK$24.2 billion.
+The contract for the extension was awarded to British engineering companies Arup and Atkins.
 This extension is expected to be complete by 2029.